ui-router/sample-app-angularjs/app/contacts/README.md

 - *contacts.component*.js: A component which renders the contacts submodule.
 - *contactView.component*.js: A component which renders details and controls for a single contact
 - *editContact.component*.js: A component which edits a single contact.

-### The index file

-- *index.js*: aggregates and exports the contacts submodule states and components